Canon 5DS R vs 80D

-The Canon EOS 5DS R and the Canon EOS 80D are two digital cameras that were announced, respectively, in February 2015 and February 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C sensor.
-The 5DS R has a resolution of 50.3 megapixel, whereas the 80D provides 24 MP.
+The Canon EOS 5DS R and the Canon EOS 80D are two digital cameras that were officially introduced, respectively, in February 2015 and February 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (80D) sensor.
+The 5DS R has a resolution of 50.3 megapixels, whereas the 80D provides 24 MP.

-An illustration of the physical size and weight of the Canon 5DS R and the Canon 80D is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5DS R – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 5DS R and the Canon 80D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is notably smaller (17 percent) than the Canon 5DS R. Moreover, the 80D is markedly lighter (22 percent) than the 5DS R. In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5DS R) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can compare the optics available in the Canon EF Lens Catalog.